LACMIP/emu/docs/_documentation/projects.md

 Description
 : Begin by describing the event or request using an action, e.g. "Sent surface scans of 15 ammonoids to..."
 Descriptions should be brief and mention any relevant taxa, geologic context, or collections involved in or affected by the request/event, e.g., "...the Stoyanow Collection".
-When _Sub-Type_="Request (Locality Numbers)", include LACMIP **locality numbers** in this field.
+Requests fulfilled for mitigation firms should begin with "MITIGATION:".

 ## Project 2 tab